-Feelings of connection by segment Which comes closest to your view?
+Feelings of connection by segment

 The importance of identity: Despite the declining salience of Brexit as an issue, whether someone was a 'Leaver' or 'Remainer' has remained as an important identity divide - two in five members of the public say this is important to them.
 Party identity is important to just over a third of Britons (36 per cent) and particularly supporters of Reform UK (64 per cent).
 Sixty seven per cent say that being British is important to their identity, Progressive Activists stand out in being less likely to say this.
 Gender is the dimension people are most likely to say is important to their identity.